HackBulgaria/Programming101-Python/README.md

-# Programming101-Python
+# Programming101 with Python

 Course materials &amp; problems for HackBulgaria's Programming 101 with Python.
 Starting November 2015.

 ## Course Program

 ### Week 1

-  * Installing Linux - basic shell commands.
+* Installing Linux & making first steps with it.
-  * Python tooling on Linux
+* Setuping Python - text editors, tools, REPL.
-  * PEP8
-  * Text Editors - vim, sublime, atom, etc..
+* Getting familiar with Python syntax and basic structures by solving problems

 ### Week 2

+* Introducing source control systems & working with git / GitHub
-  * Getting familiar with Python syntax and basic structures
+* Working with Linux - basic shell commands & scripts.
-  * Building console applications.
+* Installing 3rd party libraries and working with the console.

 ### Week 3

-  * Source control systems - GIT/GitHub
-  * Take a look at other languages: Java, Ruby, Node, JS, etc...
+* Introducing the Object Oritented concept in Python
+* Solving problems with OOP & building console applications.

 ### Week 4

-  * Introduction to unittests
-  * Introduction to TDD
+* Diving deeper into Python's data structures.
+Solving problems with list & dict comprehension.
+* Diving deeper into Python's OOP concepts - working with dunder methods & iterators

 ### Week 5

-  * Python OOP
+* Introducing exceptions in Python.
+* Introducing the Test Driven Development concept
-  * Building large concole applications with bigger class iearahruaaaaa
+* Working with unittest.
+* Solving problems with OOP & tests

 ### Week 6

-  * Higher order functions
-  * List & Dict comprehension
+* Working with Iterators, Generators
+* Working with Decorators
+* Working with `with` blocks.
+* Figuring out Python's OOP - how does everything work?

 ### Week 7

+* Introducing `pip` and `virtualenv` - working with 3rd party libraries
+* Making HTTP clients & storing things in files

+### Week 8

+* Introducing the concept for relational databases & SQL
 * Working with SQL databases - sqlite3
-  * CRUD operations
+* CRUD operations in SQL - SELECT, INSERT, UPDATE & DELETE
-  * JOIN
+* Different JOINs in SQL
+* Working with Python libraries for SQL.

-### Week 8
+### Week 9

 * Teamwork with bigger problems.
-  * Advanced git and GutHub.
+* Advanced git and GitHub.
+* Sovling problems with everything that we know up to now.

+### Week 10

+* Introducing the concept for ORM in Python
+* Working with `SQLAlchemy`

-### Week 9
+### Week 11

 * Basic security concepts
  *  Hashing
  *  SQL Injection
  *  Hiding passwords from input
  *  Bruteforce protections
 * Working with legacy code

-### Week 10
-  * ORM vs. SQL
-  * SQLAlchemy

-### Week 11
-  * Advanced Python
-    * Iterators
-    * Generators
-    * Decorators
-    * With blocks

-### Week 12
-  * Working with third party libraries and documnetation.

 ### Week 13

-  * World Wide Web
-    * HTTP
-    * Servers
+* An overview of the language.
+What do we know about Python?
+* How does the Python community work?
+Seeing some open source projects.
+* Seeing interesting stuff in Python:
-    * DNS
+ * Threads
-    * Other internet protocols
+ * asyncio
-    * JSON
+ * Celery

-### Week 14
+### Week 14, 15, 16

-  * Django
+* Introducing Django as the web framework for Python
 * Building MVC website
 * Building REST APIs
 * Testing Django code

-### Week 15
 * Deployment
 * Project live cycle
 * Continuous integration

-### Week 16
-  * Building large applications within groups